matt-cook/corpchaps.com/get-started/shadow-a-corporate-chaplain.md

 The phone consultation is ultimately led by you, and Steve will work to insure you get the most out of your call.
 You’ll be best prepared for the call by compiling a list of discussion topics and questions and sending them to Steve ahead of time to insure your call addresses as many of your needs as possible in the allotted time.

+We will be in touch via email within 1-2 business days after your purchase to arrange your phone consultation.

 *Note: You can use the entire two hours in one session or divide it into two one-hour sessions.*

 ## Shadow Day in South Central Wisconsin